kramarnath/Calorie_Burned_predictor/README.md

-# Calories Burn Prediction Using Machine Learning
+# Calories Burned Prediction Using XGBoost

 ## Project Overview

 This project predicts calories burned during exercise using Machine Learning regression models.

-The project compares multiple ensemble learning algorithms and selects the best-performing model for deployment.
+The project compares multiple ensemble regression learning algorithms and selects the best-performing model for deployment.

 The final deployed model uses **XGBoost Regressor** because it achieved the best prediction accuracy.